jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

 ## Lab Overview

 The purpose of this lab is to implement a state machine that acts as a lock.
-The requirements of this lab consist of understanding the design requirements, implementing the Verilog design.
+The requirements of this lab consists of understanding the design requirements implementing the Verilog design.

 ## Background

 State machines are very useful tools in any computer system.
 They make it easy to visualize and solve all kinds of problems.
 A state machine is a device that keeps track of the `state` of something.
-That `state` can change as a result of changes to input values or it may change through some pre-determined sequence.
+That `state` can change as a result of changes to input values, or it may change through some pre-determined sequence.
 A common example might be a traffic signal at an intersection.
 The `state` describes how the lights at the intersection may be lit at a given time.
 For simple timed lights, the status will change regularly after fixed time intervals.
-The same lights could be made more intelligent by incorporating sensor inputs which detect whether cars are waiting cause the state to change differently.
+The same lights could be made more intelligent by incorporating sensor inputs that detect whether cars are waiting, causing the state to change differently.
 That might be from a radar detector or magnetic coil in the road.
-Additional lights could incorporate a pedestrian crossing and so a pedestrian cross walk request button could be another input.
+Additional lights could incorporate a pedestrian crossing, and so a pedestrian crosswalk request button could be another input.

-Every state machine must have some initial state to make sure everything begins properly and a reset signal to return to that initialization.
+Every state machine must have some initial state to ensure everything begins properly and a reset signal to return to that initialization.
 There are two main categories of state machines, ```Moore``` and ```Mealy```.
 A Moore machine is defined as a state machine whose output values are determined only by its current state.
 A ```Mealy``` machine is defined as a state machine whose output values are determined by both its current state and current inputs.